Food allergy prevention project

-There are several issues regarding drug allergy that require urgent attention which will improve patient outcomes, reduce allergy specialist waiting times for more timely access for individuals with more complex diagnosis and management and reduce the use of more expensive antibiotic medications.
+There are several issues regarding drug allergy that require urgent attention which will improve patient outcomes, reduce waiting time to see a clinical immunology/allergy specialist for more timely access for individuals with more complex diagnosis and management, and reduce the use of less effective antibiotic medications.

 Funding from the Australian Government Department of Health was received in 2016-17 to scope drug allergy issues occurring within hospitals and the broader community as well as identify areas of need regarding education for health professionals.
 This project was completed in 2017 and a report was submitted to the Australian Government Department of Health.